 Your funds are safe with a CD because the Federal Deposit Insurance Corporation (FDIC) insures it.
-The National Credit Union Association (NCUA) will protect the CD funds that are deposited into credit unions.
+The National Credit Union Association (NCUA) will protect the CD funds deposited into credit unions.
 If the financial institution fails, your money is protected up to $250,000.
 This makes CDs a safer option than more volatile investments, like stocks and bonds.

 The interest rate earned on a CD is generally higher than what you’d find with interest-earning checking and savings accounts.
-Other higher-interest accounts such as money-market accounts and money market funds don't offer the same higher interest.
+Other higher-interest accounts, such as money-market accounts and money market funds, don't offer the same higher interest.

 Disadvantages of CDs

-The biggest drawback to a CD is that your money is less accessible to you if an unexpected event occurs.
+The biggest drawback to a CD is that your money is less accessible if an unexpected event occurs.
 You'll pay an early withdrawal penalty if you withdraw the money before the CD matures.
 This usually comes in the form of lost interest earned or even the loss of part of your principal.
 The CD ladder may be a potential solution to this, so you have access to some of your cash more often.
 However, you might be missing out on earning higher returns since longer-term CDs typically have higher interest rate earnings.